stephenfink/hw-1-Heriseon-semantic/README.md

     }

     '''
+## After
 However the class says footer when it could be the tag footer and changing the CSS sheet to match.

     '''
     <footer>